simonlindgren/pyct/README.md

 `pyct` is a Python wrapper to retrieve data from the [CrowdTangle API](https://github.com/CrowdTangle/API).

-See [pyct-demo.ipynb](https://github.com/simonlindgren/PyCrowdTangle/blob/master/pyct-demo.ipynb) for tutorial.
+See [pyct-demo.ipynb](https://github.com/simonlindgren/PyCrowdTangle/blob/master/pyct-demo.ipynb) for a tutorial.
 If you are not already familiar with CrowdTangle, you may have to read the rest of this README.

 ## Background to CrowdTangle